10 Fascinating Easter Traditions From Around the World

-Cobble stone roads in Antigua, Guatemala are transformed into colourful carpets to mark Easter.
-The stunning rainbow-like pathways are made using coloured sawdust, vegetables and flowers and can stretch up to half a mile-long.
+Cobblestone roads in Antigua, Guatemala, are transformed into colourful carpets to mark Easter.
+The stunning rainbow-hued pathways are made using coloured sawdust, vegetables and flowers and can stretch up to 800 metres long.
 Local artists use stencils to create the elaborate patterns and scenes covering traditional and religious themes.
 Feast your eyes on the display while you can—the Good Friday procession over the carpets will be followed by a clean-up team that’ll sweep up all remnants of the art.

 These charming vintage photos of Easter will make you want to step back in time.

 The Czech whipping tradition known as pomlázka takes places on Easter Monday.
 Men will visit women—usually family members or friends—and tap them with “whips” made from braided willow branches wrapped with colourful ribbons.
 Although not intended to be painful, the Easter tradition is said to bring the women vitality and fertility, which is symbolically transferred through the branches of the willow tree; the first tree to bloom in the spring.
 In exchange, men get painted eggs or chocolate and for those of age, an alcoholic shot for the road.